Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 # TODO:
 - ".sent" files aren't generating automatically, it's caused by inability to get a link by sent file's ID (because Dispatch only returns ID of the channel but not ID of the message, and of course it doesn't contain a link in its properties, and message itself doesn't match with event information like filesize and sometimes filename);<br />
-- Fix the option for message sending before file sending, which sends messages omitting the markdown.<br />
+- Fix the option for message sending before file sending, which sends messages omitting the markdown;<br />
+- Even though the part with loading elements to the panel is done asynchronously, visual freeze still happens (and it's random, most often after restarting Discord).
+Attempt at locating the issue with Performance debug haven't brought any result yet.
+Apparently the problem is related exclusively to large amount of files.
+Also after ~5 minutes time of Discord's work, the problem with freeze disappears.<br />